Skip to main content

 • “All of which is only backstory to my purchase of War in the East - technology has granted us the ability to actually play the beast that is the Great Patriotic War at the operational level without renting a hall and losing our minds.”

 The humor in the reviews reflects a blend of absurdity and irony, with users finding amusement in the juxtaposition of serious gaming scenarios and lighthearted commentary.
-One reviewer humorously critiques their own gaming experience while also poking fun at the absurdity of hypothetical questions about gaming on a deserted island.
-Overall, the humor is characterized by a self-aware and sarcastic tone, highlighting the often ridiculous nature of gaming and its community.
+One reviewer humorously critiques their own gameplay decisions while another playfully responds to a hypothetical question about gaming on a deserted island, showcasing a witty take on the gaming experience.
+Overall, the humor is characterized by a self-aware and sarcastic tone, often highlighting the absurdities of both gaming and real-life situations.

-• “Well this is hilarious as they really want to sell their game... in normal difficulty on my first campaign vs axis AI, I trapped so many units in October '41 that the Axis is so far from many historical objectives.”
+• “Well this is hilarious as they really want to sell their game... in normal difficulty on my first campaign vs Axis AI, I trapped so many units in October '41 that Axis is so far from many historical objectives.”

 • “I don't know if this was supposed to reflect funny moustache man's avoidance of Moscow and prioritization of the Ukrainian fields or simply because Moscow would not lead to Soviet capitulation even if it was surrounded and captured in real life, but oh well.”